codedarkness/dwm/README.md

 Add your keybinings in config.h

-Too lazzy! that's why i use *Manjaro* or *Debian* to install my base system and work from that.
+To lazzy! that's why i use *Manjaro* or *Debian* to install my base system and work from that.